Azure/iotedge/edge-modules/api-proxy-module/readme.md

 >If you want to upload support bundle, currently, the only supported configuration is when the blob storage module is at the top level.
 To be able to upload a support bundle, a blob container needs to be created and as of now that is only possible when the blob storage module is at the top level.

-The configuration of the API Proxy module at the **top layer** for this scenario is the following
+The configuration of the API Proxy module at the **top layer** for this scenario is the following It assumes that a Docker registry module named `AzureBlobStorageonIoTEdge` has been deployed

 - Environment variables: